david-04/shortycut/src/docs/configuration.md

 These properties define the characters that can be put in front and after keywords in shortcut definitions.
 The default values are the square brackets (`[` and `]`).
-It is optional to actually use the delimiters when defining shortcuts.
+It is optional to use the delimiters when defining shortcuts.
 See "[Shortcut syntax](shortcut-syntax.md#keyword)" for details.

 ## ![](img/arrow.svg) shortcutFormat.keyword.separator